 - Pack and wear layers!
 Temperatures will fluctuate from day to night, indoor to outdoor.
 Check the weather forecast the night before you leave, and be prepared.

 - I said it before, and I’ll say it again – comfortable shoes.
 I will be in sneakers or flat-heeled boots all week.

 - Do you tweet a lot, or use your phone for notes and reminders?
-Carry a charger with you at all times, or bring a battery pack – like this one, which I just got for my iPhone – so that you don’t run out of juice before the day is done!
+Carry a charger with you at all times, or bring a battery pack, which I just got for my iPhone – so that you don’t run out of juice before the day is done!